MonetDB/MonetDB/README.rst

 Via the MonetDB project we have brought the MonetDB system in open source, where it is accessible at https://www.monetdb.org/Downloads/.
 Even though development happens mostly in a company, the MonetDB database system will remain open source.
+It is available under the `Mozilla Public License 2.0`__.

 The MonetDB database system is a high-performance database kernel for query-intensive applications.
 The MonetDB source can be found at our `Mercurial server`__.
-There is also a `github mirror`__ that is updated once a day.
+There is also a `github mirror`__ that is updated once an hour.

 .. _CWI: https://www.cwi.nl/
 __ CWI_